California Criminal Law

 Infractions are less serious crimes, generally punishable by fines.
 Individuals charged with these offenses don’t have a right to court-appointed counsel or a right to a jury trial as a misdemeanor of felony defendants.

 Felonies are the most severe California crimes.
-Those who are convicted may be sentenced to imprisonment in a county jail or a state prison.
+Those convicted may be sentenced to imprisonment in a county jail or a state prison.
 Some felony crimes have mandatory minimum sentences.
-That means defendants have to spend a certain amount of time in jail if they are convicted.
+That means defendants must spend some time in prison if convicted.

-However, judges can punish a defendant more harshly if aggravating factors exist, just as he or she can give a lighter sentence if there are mitigating factors.
+However, judges can punish a defendant more harshly if aggravating factors exist, just as they can give a lighter sentence if mitigating factors exist.
 For example, using a weapon while committing a crime can be an aggravating factor.
 On the other hand, committing a crime while trying to save someone’s life can be considered a mitigating factor.

 Some crimes in California are referred to as ‘wobbler’ crimes.
-It means the crime can be classified as a misdemeanor or a felony, depending on the circumstances surrounding the crime.
+It means the crime can be classified as a misdemeanor or a felony, depending on its circumstances.

-When deciding how to treat a crime, a prosecutor also takes into consideration the defendant’s criminal history.
-Domestic violence, sexual battery, forgery, as well as assault with a deadly weapon are just some examples of CA wobbler crimes.
+When deciding how to treat a crime, a prosecutor also considers the defendant’s criminal history.
+Domestic violence, sexual battery, forgery, and assault with a deadly weapon are CA wobbler crimes.

 Depending on the detail surrounding the incident and the history of the accused, you may face more substantial charges than someone charged with a first offense of breaking California criminal laws.